Data: Etymology and terminology

-The Latin word data is the plural of datum, "(thing) given", neuter past participle of dare, "to give".
+The Latin word data is the plural of datum, "(thing) given," and the neuter past participle of dare, "to give".
 The first English use of the word "data" is from the 1640s.
 The word "data" was first used to mean "transmissible and storable computer information" in 1946.
 The expression "data processing" was first used in 1954.

 When "data" is used more generally as a synonym for "information", it is treated as a mass noun in singular form.
 This usage is common in everyday language and in technical and scientific fields such as software development and computer science.
 One example of this usage is the term "big data".
 When used more specifically to refer to the processing and analysis of sets of data, the term retains its plural form.

-This usage is common in natural sciences, life sciences, social sciences, software development and computer science, and grew in popularity in the 20th and 21st centuries.
-Some style guides do not recognize the different meanings of the term, and simply recommend the form that best suits the target audience of the guide.
+This usage is common in the natural sciences, life sciences, social sciences, software development and computer science, and grew in popularity in the 20th and 21st centuries.
+Some style guides do not recognize the different meanings of the term and simply recommend the form that best suits the target audience of the guide.
 For example, APA style as of the 7th edition requires "data" to be treated as a plural form.